Moya Brennan: Other appointments and music

-In 1985, Brennan along with her band members in Clannad donated their song "Almost Seems (Too Late To Turn)" to Children in Need, becoming the British charity appeal's first official single.

-In 1986, Brennan performed alongside Bono, Bob Geldof and Chris de Burgh for Self Aid.
-She also performed with Clannad at the concert.
-Moya and Clannad have long been supporters of Amnesty International and contributed their single "Rí na Cruinne" to the organisation.
-Brennan has also attended various benefits in both Ireland and England, most notably alongside Van Morrison in 1996.
+In 1985 Brennan and her band members in Clannad donated their song "Almost Seems (Too Late To Turn)" to Children in Need.
+It became the British charity appeal's first official single.
+In 1986, Brennan performed with Bono, Bob Geldof, Chris de Burgh and Clannad for Self Aid.
+Brennan and Clannad had long been supporters of Amnesty International and contributed their single "Rí na Cruinne" to the organisation.
+Brennan performed at benefit concerts in Ireland and England, notably alongside Van Morrison in 1996.

-Brennan has recorded dozens charitable singles and on many more albums with various artists, including "Raphael's Journey" by Joanne Hogg in 2008, "Songs for Luca" and "Songs for Luca 2" by Iona, and the official song for Ireland's 2008 Olympic Team, "Green to Gold".
-Moya also donated her b-side "Ceolfaidh Mé" to the Field of Hope album, which also features Bono and The Corrs.
-In October 2008, Brennan was appointed director for Ireland's first Christian satellite radio station, UCB Ireland, which operates from Dublin.
-Moya also recorded a song under her birth name "Máire Ní Bhraonáin" on the 2009 Ceol Cheann Dubhrann album with Manus Lunny to raise funds for Áislann Rann na Feirste and Scoil Náisiúnta Rann na Feirste.
+Brennan appeared on albums with other artists, including "Raphael's Journey" by Joanne Hogg in 2008, "Songs for Luca" and "Songs for Luca 2" by Iona, and the official song for Ireland's 2008 Olympic Team, "Green to Gold".
+She donated her b-side "Ceolfaidh Mé" to the Field of Hope album, which also featured Bono and The Corrs.
+She recorded a song under her birth name "Máire Ní Bhraonáin" on the 2009 Ceol Cheann Dubhrann album with Manus Lunny to raise funds for Áislann Rann na Feirste and Scoil Náisiúnta Rann na Feirste.

-In 2020, Brennan was part of an Irish collective of female singers and musicians called Irish Women in Harmony, that recorded a version of "Dreams" in aid of the SafeIreland charity that deals with domestic abuse, which had reportedly risen significantly during the COVID-19 lockdown.